 Technical factors

-Compatibility and data migration are key technical concerns.
-Job definitions, schedules, scripts, and dependencies from the old scheduler need to be translated to the new system’s format.
-Some features may require rewriting, like custom scripts or legacy API calls.
+- Compatibility and data migration: Job definitions, schedules, scripts, and dependencies need to be translated to the new system.
+Custom scripts or legacy API calls may require rewriting.
 Ensure all scheduling metadata is migrated or reconfigured correctly.

 Operational considerations